sodadata/soda-core/docs/README.md

 **Show me the money**

-Simple metrics and tests can be configured in Yaml configuration files like this:
+Simple metrics and tests can be configured in Yaml configuration files called `scan.yml`.
+An example of the contents of such a file:
-`my_warehouse/my_table/scan.yaml` :

 ```yaml
 metrics:
     - row_count